ashleybaxter/iamashley/_posts/2016-12-16-jacks-year-in-review.markdown

 Maybe 4 months in business is too soon for a 'Year In Review', but I'm a sucker for those posts (and I've learned a lot in 4 months).

-I quietly launched Jack at the tail-end of August.
-I was sitting in a hotel room in Berlin with my sister. <a href="/idea-to-launch-in-11-years/">After a bumpy few years</a> getting Jack off the ground, I deployed the code to GitHub and went out to explore the city.
+I quietly launched <a href="https://withjack.co.uk">With Jack</a> at the tail-end of August.
+I was sitting in a hotel room in Berlin with my sister. <a href="/idea-to-launch-in-11-years/">After a bumpy few years</a> getting With Jack off the ground, I deployed the code to GitHub and went out to explore the city.
 Great city, by the way.

 To finally implement my own design and technology (a work in progress) after years of trying… I can't describe how it felt!
 It's the beginning of building the company that's been swirling around in my head for years.